-A miniservice is taking the pragmatic approach to the content of microservices architecture.
-Microservices represent a very specific architectural model, compared to miniservices.
-Miniservices are just like microservices in regards to the agility, scalability, functionality of binding around services without being held up with the prerequisites around event-driven design.
+A miniservice is taking the pragmatic approach to the concept of microservices architecture.
+Microservices represent a very specific architectural model, where Martin Fowler and others have clearly described how this architectural model should work and how each service should exist and communicate with those around it.
+Miniservices are just like microservices in regards to the agility, scalability, functionality, and binding around services without being held to the prerequisites around event-driven design a purist Microservices Architecture would prescribe.

-It’s arguable that HTTP inherently doesn't create the level connectivity true to the vision of microservices, where the services should be able to exist completely independently.
-There are big steps forward in terms of service composition and reuse and scalability with surrounding technologies like HTTP, which makes everything much easier.
+It’s arguable that HTTP inherently doesn't create the level decoupling true to the vision of microservices, where the services should be able to exist completely independently.
+A RESTful approach by virtue requires your service code to the API of those it needs to interact with - creating coupling.

 When choosing your approach, let’s first establish an understanding that you do not always have to follow the purist mircoservices requirements to achieve the same goals.
 Everything can still be achieved from the integration perspective without following microservice architectural model requirements.